 “I have learned coping mechanisms to help me feel relaxed and calm.”
 Geoffrey, Pawel

-Even though the war ended many years ago in Uganda, many GRG-sponsored groups still prioritize trauma as one of the greatest challenges they face.
+Many GRG communities still prioritize trauma as one of the greatest challenges they face.
 This requires a range of different support systems.
-GRG works with groups to design appropriate response methodologies, including group therapy, one-on-one counselling, and trauma education workshops.
-In 2014, GRG expanded our counselling and trauma care activities to include group therapy, individual trauma counselling and more specialized workshops and in-depth needs assessments.
-So far we have reached over 1000 people with trauma coping methods and other interventions.
+GRG works with groups to design trauma responses, including group therapy, one-on-one counseling, and specialized trauma counseling workshops and in-depth needs assessments.
+So far we have reached over 1,000 people with trauma coping methods and other interventions.

 Trauma coping and healing